Basic Stage Usage¶

 async def merge_results(

-branches: Sequence[StageState | StageException]
+branches: Sequence[StageState | StageException],

 ) -> StageState:

-*[state.result for state in successful_states]
+combined = MultimodalContent.of(*[state.result for state in successful])

 )